Australian Council for Educational Research

 Not just for the kids: Adult skills in the 21st Century

 School students are not the only ones whose skills need to keep pace with 21st century developments.
 Adults are living longer and are able to remain active longer.
 The skills acquired in early life constantly need to be updated in order for people to remain engaged and be able to contribute to society and the economy.
 International adult skills surveys, in which Australia has participated since inception in the early 1990s, are an evidence-based means of tracking Australia’s performance in this sphere.
-Juliette will co-present this session with Dave Tout and it will examine how the assessments of adult skills have evolved since the late 20th century and what we can learn from the results – from different states and territories, from different social and economic backgrounds, and for ages ranging from 15 to 75 years.
+This session will examine how the assessments of adult skills have evolved since the late 20th century and what we can learn from the results – from different states and territories, from different social and economic backgrounds, and for ages ranging from 15 to 75 years.

 About Dave Tout